oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Horizontal-scaling.md

 - Click on the replica set name
 ![scaling-replicaset-started-scaling](images/scaling-replicaset-started-scaling.png)

 Notice that most of these have a grey partially complete "pie graph" at the start of the line.
-That means that the pod is in the process of starting up (probably pulling the image.)
-On your screen you may have a red warning circle, that means that the pod has started, but is not yet ready (I.e. the readiness probe is failing.)
+That means that the pod is in the process of starting up (probably pulling the image).
+On your screen you may have a red warning circle, that means that the pod has started, but is not yet ready (I.e. the readiness probe is failing).
 The green check is on the original pod, which was of course running before we started the scaling operation.
 The Service will send requests to the pods marked green

 Remember that the storefront uses a readiness probe, so it may be a while before those pods are reporting ready.